dkvz/new-blog-poc/README.md

 The entire process should be mobile first this time around.
 Test with tablet size or smaller.

 The `src` folder has the work in progress.
-I make copies of "checkpoints" as their own directories (e.g. `version0.1`).
+You can find previous versions at the commit right before a tagged version on git.
+And by "you" I mean me.

 -> At some point I started using tags (git tags).
 Here's a list:
 - v1.0 : First draft for colors, missing a lot of stuff and still using purple as primary - Which I think I should change.
+- v0.2 : Yeah I messed up.
+That's when I deleted the "version0.1" directory.

 ## Fonts
 I started out with sans-serif, have not figured anything out yet but I probably won't use a downloadable font.